danfred360/vibe-emulator/readme.md

 ## Use
 1. `create_model` will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an OpenAI model. (intended to create a model - WIP)

 2. At this point, you can use OpenAI CLI commands to create a fine-tuned model.
-Once the model is trained you can append it's name to the `models` dictionary in the `emulate_vibe()` and `compare_vibes()` in `project.py` as you please.
+Once the model is trained you can append it's name to the `models` dictionary in `config.py` as you please.

 3. Once the model is trained you can use:
   - `emulate_vibe` will return `-n` tweets emulating the user whose model is associated with the key value passed with `-m` flag.